Huge Thank You

-The Festival was honoured to host 3 of the Charities ‘Ambassadors’ who gave, sometimes hilarious, sometimes sad, sometimes harrowing, sometimes life affirming stories of their Army experiences and support received by the Charity
+The Festival was honoured to host 3 of the Charities ‘Ambassadors’ in 2017 who gave, sometimes hilarious, sometimes sad, sometimes harrowing, sometimes life affirming stories of their Army experiences and support received by the Charity

 If you missed them at the Festival, here are their stories

 Stewart served in 1st Battalion The Welsh Guards.
 Whilst on tour in Afghanistan in 2012, a roadside bomb hurled Stewart’s vehicle into a ditch leaving him with brain damage; the impact of which has left him partially sighted and partially deaf read the rest of the article HERE

 Kate, a former Royal Artillery officer was the first British female soldier in recent operations to lose a limb in combat, Kate joined ST Georges Day Festival Lunch, you can listen & watch her story and amazing adventure

 Al made such an impact with his talk at the Evening Ball.
 Al was injured by an IRA bomb whilst serving as a 21 year old Paratrooper in Northern Ireland in 1992…………………..read the rest here

 The support to this (and other charity partners) is invaluable, and the link between the celebration and the charity is outlined in this is a statement by